 Last year, after reaching out to my Facebook community, I decided to be brave and give them a try.

-For starters, when I went looking for them at the market, I wasn’t really sure what to expect.
-Apparently, they grow on stalks and you can either purchase the full stalk, or some vendors will cut them off of the stalk for you.
+When I went looking for them at the market, I wasn’t sure what to expect.
+Brussel Sprouts grow on stalks, and you can either purchase the entire stalk, or some vendors will cut them off of the stalk for you.
 The stalks are pretty hard to miss, standing at about two feet tall and pretty sturdy.
-I was informed that the sprouts will retain their freshness for an extra day or two if you keep them on the stalk.
+The Farmer told me that the sprouts would retain their freshness for an extra day or two if you keep them on the stalk.
 So the inconvenience of cutting them off yourself may be worth it if you need extra time to commit to making them.